 There may be an issue with the email app you are using.
 You can try to delete all messages on Gmail in your web browser as you shouldn't experience any issues with this method.
 Alternatively, you can try the Clean Email app to remove all messages easily and fast.

-How do you delete all Gmail emails at once on Android?
+How to delete all Gmail emails at once on Android?